The Best of Coombe Hill walk

 Near car park, grid ref: SP851062

-Follow the stone track around to the left in the direction of the finger post.
-Magnificent views over the Aylesbury Vale open up on your right.
+Follow the gravel track around to the left.
+Soon, panoramic views over the Aylesbury Vale open up on your right.
 Continue along the track until you reach the monument.

 The monument (not NT)